Zippy6666/zbase2/readme.txt

         -- FINAL --
     -- Make sure all NPCs have their full potential
-    -- Make more user friendly with comments and shit, remove comments from NPC examples, they may contain false information, dummy git
-    -- Make sure everything works
-    -- Compatible with my other addons
+    -- Make more user friendly with comments and shit, more error handling maybe, update comments for NPC examples, dummy git -- Make sure everything works, make sure it works as intended with vj -- Compatible with my other addons
+    -- Copyright stuff

         -- GOOD STUFF --